-Doerffel has presented at conferences in several states, including: Arkansas, Iowa, Missouri, Kansas, South Dakota, Minnesota, Wisconsin, Florida, and North Carolina on topics that range from classroom management, new teacher preparation, and trombone & brass pedagogy.
+Doerffel has presented at conferences in several states, including Arkansas, Iowa, Missouri, Kansas, South Dakota, Minnesota, Wisconsin, Florida, and North Carolina on topics that range from classroom management, score preparation & study, new teacher preparation, and trombone & brass pedagogy.

-He currently serves the South Central District of the Iowa Bandmasters Association (IBA) as Past President and College Affairs representative.
-He also serves as the State Chair for the College Affairs Committee for IBA.
+He has served the Iowa Bandmasters Association (IBA) as Past President and College Affairs representative for the South Central district and was the State Chair for the College Affairs Committee.
 His professional affiliations include NAfME, National Band Association, College Band Directors National Association, College Music Society, Iowa Bandmasters Association, and the International Trombone Association.

 He lives in Ankeny, Iowa with his wife Amanda, and their two sons Charles and Brooks.